bio-guoda/preston-dbg-2022/README.md

 The associated content is too bulky to be stored in a GitHub repo, and is available at their original source location, or (temporarily) via https://linker.bio .

-So, if you'd like to clone this repository including associated content, you can say:
+So, if you'd like to clone this repository including associated content, you can do so by running:

 ```
 preston verify --remote https://linker.bio